$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 Some litter mats don’t really stop the spread of litter.
 You need the best litter mat.

-The litter mat shown below and other brands all have one thing in common.
+The litter mats shown below all have one thing in common.
 They are effective at trapping litter because they have been designed to solve the “cat getting litter everywhere” problem.

-It is also worth running the vacuum over the mat when vacuuming in the general area.
+It is also worth running the vacuum over the litter mat when vacuuming in the general area.

-Pieviev Cat Litter Mat Double Layer Waterproof Urine Proof Trapping Mat (30''X24'', Gray)
+Cat Litter Mat Double Layer Waterproof Urine Proof Trapping Mat

 Is the litter box you are currently using an open top litter box?
-Think about a covered litter box or a top entry litter box.
+Think about a covered litter box or a top entry litter box to help stop litter spreading.

 Many of the top entry boxes have a textured surface on the top designed for the litter to stay on top of the box.
-Not 100% guaranteed to work, some cats cut out the middleman and fly out of the box without even touching the top.
-To learn more about top entry boxes, read the article linked above.
+Not 100% guaranteed to work, some cats cut out the middleman and fly out of the box without even touching the textured top of the litter box.

 Here is a simple method to find the approximate best size litter box for your cat.
 Measure the cat from the top of his nose to the base of his tail.
 The box should be one and a half times that measurement.